Public Policies in Latin America

 This is why it is important that, during your studies, you focus both on obtaining as much knowledge as possible and on being conscious of which skills you have acquired and which skills you’d still like to learn.
 In the course descriptions of the master in Latin American Studies and the Research Master Latin American Studies you will encounter several of the following ‘soft skills’ that we will work on.

 Questions about your (studie-related) career orientation?
-Make an appointment with the coordinator of Studies:A.C.
-Wapenaar MA
+Make an appointment with the Coordinator of Studies

 The programme has the following objectives: